-There are no adopted Habitat Conservation Plans, Natural Community Conservation Plans, or any other approved local, regional, or state habitat conservation plans in the vicinity.
+There are no adopted Habitat Conservation Plans, Natural Community Conservation Plans, or any other approved local, regional, or state habitat conservation plans in the project vicinity, therefore there is no impact.

-4.5.
+3.5.
 Cultural Resources

-Table 4-5: Cultural Resources Wo ould the project: Potentially Significant Impact Less than Significant with Mitigation Incorporated Less Than Significant Impact No Impact a) Cause a substantial adverse change in the significance of a historical resource pursuant to §15064.5. Х b) Cause a substantial adverse change in the significance of an archeological resource pursuant to § 15064.5. х c) Disturb any human remains, including those interred outside of formal cemeteries? Х
+Tak Table 3-5: Cultural Resources Would the project: Potentially Significant Impact Less than Significant with Mitigation Incorporated Less Than Significant Impact No Impact a) Cause a substantial adverse change in the significance of a historical resource pursuant to §15064.5. х b) Cause a substantial adverse change in the significance of an archeological resource pursuant to § 15064.5. Х c) Disturb any human remains, including those interred outside of cemeteries? х